melvidoni/chatbot/Readme.md

 1. Copy the folder Chatbot.
 It should be located on C:\Chatbot.
 1. Run the application from Chatbot.exe
 You can create a desktop shortcut for the file Chatbot.exe by right clicking it, then select "Send to", then "Desktop (create shortcut)".

+## Other Information
+More information regarding the project.

 ### Built With
 * Java 8 and JavaFX